 If you work in the food industry then you and your employer should be held to stringent health and safety policies, designed to keep you safe whilst at work.
 These policies should identify potential hazards and outline how you should work in order to be safe from accident and also outline the standards to which your employer should maintain your place of work as well as outlining the training you should be given.

-The most common types of accidents at work as slips and trips, and injuries sustained during handling and lifting.
+The most common types of accidents at work are slips and trips, and injuries sustained during handling and lifting.
 If you work in the food industry or in a pub or bar then these are the most likely causes for any accident at work.

 If your employer has failed to uphold their responsibilities in regard to your health and safety then you may be eligible for compensation following an accident at work.
 If you are considering a pub or bar injury claim as a result of one of these types of actions they get in touch today.